MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/client-side-log-collection/ios.md

 **Swift**

-To set autoSendLog interval as 120 seconds
+To set autoSendLog interval as 120 seconds, see the following snippet.

 ```swift
 OCLogger.setAutoSendLogs(true, 120);